 Information about the existing uses of waterbodies and other designated uses that may no longer be attained (e.g., shellfish harvesting).

-When additional information or data are provided prior to and/or during the public comment period, it is evaluated and, if necessary, the assessment results are adjusted before the lists are finalized by Secretarial adoption and subsequently submitted to the EPA.
+When additional information or data are provided prior to and/or during the public comment period, they are evaluated and, if necessary, the assessment results may be revised before the lists are finalized by Secretarial adoption and subsequently submitted to the EPA.

 Table 7.7.
 Types of Data Excluded from IWR Assessments